YAML Builder

 Progressive Display

-Migration Vault provides mapping configurations for Forms with controlling Items & Item Groups for progressive display.
+EDC Migrator provides mapping configurations for Forms with controlling Items & Item Groups for progressive display.

 After identifying controlling Items, the YAML Builder creates mapping configurations containing the following: